washingtonstateuniversity/WSUWP-Platform/README.md

 ### Sync Production

-To use the following commands, access to the production server is required.
+The `bin/pull_plugins` and `bin/pull_mu_plugins` scripts will retrieve all plugins in production and sync them with your local environment.
+To use these commands, access to the production server via a valid SSH key is required.

+* Any local plugin directories that are git repositories will be ignored.
+* Any plugin directories listed in `www/wp-conent/plugins/exclude.txt` or `www/wp-content/mu-plugins/exclude.txt` will be ignored.

+#### Site Specific Data

 The nightly WP-CLI release should be installed on your local machine so that aliases for WSUWP and your local environment can be used.

-* `bin/pull_plugins` will retrieve all plugins in production and sync them with those that are local.
-Any local plugins with a `.git` file will be ignored.
-Any local plugins listed in `www/wp-content/plugins/exclude.txt` will be ignored.

-#### Site Specific Data

 1. Note the ID of the production site either through the dashboard or via a `wp` command.
   * `wp @wsuwp site list | grep web.wsu.edu`